Who hasn’t asked themselves whether technology is threatening their job?

 Only 2% of industry leaders believe that the industry will be commoditized anytime soon.
 The lion’s share of logistics professionals (a full 60%) believe that the role of logistics providers will actually expand.

 A more recent study on the topic of freight differentiation found that over 70% of senior forwarders envisage the cost savings from automating processes being plowed back into growth.
 Forwarders aren’t taking the money and running – they’re building up and into the future.

 How does such optimism reconcile with that White House report?
 One reason forwarders are confident would be that their customers are increasingly valuing service over price.
 In other words, digitalization and forwarder success go hand in hand.

 Technology takes jobs, and the classic example is bank tellers.
 Except, a clever economist recently checked the facts, and it turns out that as ATMs were being rolled out, the number of bank tellers actually went up.
 And they have stayed up, despite the general takeup of internet banking.

 That White House report on artificial intelligence did conclude that digitalization devours jobs.
-But it also forecast that digitalization will make many other workers more productive and in-demand.
+But it also forecasts that digitalization will make many other workers more productive and in-demand.
 That makes sense.
-We were recently spoke to several digital enterprise architects at freight companies – a profession that until relatively recently didn’t exist.
-And the nett effect?
+We recently spoke to several digital enterprise architects at freight companies – a profession that until relatively recently didn’t exist.
+And the net effect?
 When Pew canvassed technology experts, the majority (albeit, a slim one) believed that technology will create more jobs than it displaces.